ClaudineCharrondiere/claudinecharrondiere.github.io/_publications/Publis.md

 collection: publications
 permalink: /publications/
 ---

+Below are listed my publications, from the latest to the oldest, as well as datasets and scientific communications.
+You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=dYquXRYAAAAJ).

 # In review

 ### The second HinterEisFerner EXperiment (HEFEX II): Observations of the micrometeorology and atmosphere-surface interaction over a valley glacier